gbv/pica-patch/specification.md

     - a **subfield code**, being an alphanumeric character (one of `0-9`, `A-Z`, `a-z`)
     - a **subfield value**, being a (possibly empty) string

-Two PICA fields are identical if they have same tag, same occurrence and same subfield sequence.
+Two PICA fields are identical if they have same tag, same occurrence and same subfield sequence (same codes and values in same order).

 A **PICA record** is a sequence of PICA fields.